 Flying into Washington, DC

-There are two major airports that are part of the Metropolitan Washington Airports Association in the Washington, DC region: Ronald Reagan Washington National Airport (airport code: DCA) and Washington Dulles International Airport (airport code: IAD).
-These airports offer multiple U.S. and international flights daily.
+Two of the major airports in the Washington, DC region are Ronald Reagan Washington National Airport (airport code: DCA) and Washington Dulles International Airport (airport code: IAD).
+Botha airports offer multiple U.S. and international flights daily.

 Traveling to DC from the airport

 Reagan National Airport is located just across the Potomac River in Virginia and is the closest airport to DC.
 It is accessible via its own Metro stop on the Blue and Yellow Lines.
 (It’s also the airport you’re most likely to spot senators and representatives heading home to their districts).
 To catch a taxi, look for the official taxi stand outside of baggage claim.
 A ride into downtown DC will cost about $15-$20.
 Visit the Reagan Airport transportation and parking page for more information.

 Dulles Airport is located 26 miles from DC in suburban Virginia.
 It has a dedicated access road that makes getting into the city efficient via car, taxi or airport shuttle.
 Washington Flyer taxi cabs exclusively service Dulles Airport.
 Taxi stands are located outside the main terminal at Door 2 and Door 6.
 A ride into DC will cost about $60-$68.

 Washington Flyer also offers a Silver Line Express Bus that drops off at the Wiehle-Reston East Metrorail station about 15 minutes away.
 Silver Line Express Bus fare is $5 for one way.
 Purchase tickets inside the airport at Arrivals Door 4.
 Visit the Dulles Airport transportation and parking page for more information.

 Both airports also have a variety of car rental desks.
 Check with your preferred car rental company for more information.